ashishiiitb/Twitter_sentiment_analysis/README.md

 # Twitter_sentiment_analysis
-we will show what people think about hash word.
+we will show people's opinion about any hash word.